Email marketing is one of the best ways to monetize your blog.

 You definitely don't want your emails to sound automated.

-You have to improve your online writing game if you plan on making email marketing your jam.
+You must improve your online writing game to make email marketing your jam.

 3. Your audience isn’t segmented properly